 Figure 5-12 depicts the estimate of sales for retrofits/replacement/acquisition sector.
-As shown, the average AFUE varies from 81.45 in the first quarter of 1999 to 81.4 in the last quarter of 2000.
-This estimate of the average AFUE of units sold in the retrofit/replacement market has been obtained by removing new construction data from the overall market data from the HVAC distributors.
+As shown, the average AFUE goes from 81.45 in the first quarter of 1999 to 82.3 in the last quarter of 2001.
+The project team obtained this estimate of the average AFUE sold in the retrofit/replacement market by backing out new construction data from the overall market data from the HVAC distributors.